britram/taps-transports/draft-ietf-taps-transports.md

 # Introduction

-Most Internet applications make use of the Transport Services provided by TCP (a reliable, in-order stream protocol) or UDP (an unreliable datagram protocol).
+Internet applications make use of the Services provided by a Transport protocol, such as
+TCP (a reliable, in-order stream protocol) or UDP (an unreliable datagram protocol).
 We use the term "Transport Service" to mean the end-to-end service provided to an application by the transport layer.
 That service